rustype/notes/papers/session-types/foundations-session-contracts.md

 ### Types and Effects

 A type and effect system makes it possible to statically describe intensional aspects of a computation alongside the extensional information that is captured by usual notions of type.
+Types describe what an expression will compute, while effects describe how an expression will compute.

+### Types for Nonuniform Objects

+In the context of OOP, class types as static interface types do not cope with the notion of nonuniform method availability: In an object, each of its methods can be enabled or disabled according to its internal state.

+Nonuniform objects are those that may dynamically change behavior, and a typing discipline for ensuring the absence of "message-not-understood" errors will need to take this dynamic behavior into consideration.

 ---